 4.3 Application of the model

 Climate change, global warming, alien and invasive species development, coastal erosion, and sealevel rise are expected to continue impacting coastal ecosystems in the future (Holon et al., 2018 ; Marquet et al., 2024; Schibalski et al., 2022).
 Therefore the demand for meaningful and efficient monitoring methods for these habitats has never been greater (Muller-Karger et al., 2018 ; Villalobos Perna et al., 2023 ; Oiry and Barillé, 2021).
-Our findings, particularly the improved discrimination of seagrass from other intertidal vegetation classes, underscore the potential of drone-based remote sensing to support diverse applications, from biodiversity conservation to climate change adaptation strategies.
+Our findings, particularly the improved discrimination of intertidal seagrass from other intertidal vegetation classes, underscore the potential of drone-based remote sensing to support diverse applications, from biodiversity conservation to climate change adaptation strategies.

-With the increase in nutrient concentrations in coastal waters, macroalgal blooms are becoming increasingly common in many regions around the world (Sutton et al., 2011 ; Ye et al., 2011).
+With the increase in nutrient concentrations in coastal waters, macroalgal blooms became increasingly common in many regions around the world (Sutton et al., 2011 ; Ye et al., 2011).
 These blooms can have negative impacts on local economic activities, including human health, fishing and aquaculture, tourism, and recreational activities (Villares et al., 1999 ; Ye et al., 2011).
 The first green tide events (i.e. bloom of green macroalgae of the genus Ulva) were reported in Brittany, France, back in the 1970s and have since been a concern for local policies and economic activities (Ménesguen, 2018).
 Some regions of the world have witnessed an increase in brown macroalgae blooms, predominantly involving algae of the genus Sargassum (Louime et al., 2017).
 Satellite remote sensing has proven to be a valuable tool for mapping the spatial and temporal extent of macroalgal blooms worldwide.
 However, due to its limitations in spatial resolution, it can only effectively map well-developed blooms (Schreyers et al., 2021 ; Klemas, 2012 ; Haro et al., 2023).
 High spatial resolution drone imagery, coupled with an accurate classification algorithm, could be utilized to map the early stages of macroalgal blooms in areas known to have regular blooms or in new sites.
 Indeed, this approach could provide early warning alerts to local policymakers.

 Employing traditional sampling methods to monitor these ecosystems is time and resource-intensive, and the findings are often difficult to up-scale.
 Earth observation methods can bridge this gap and meet the needs for monitoring coastal ecosystems (Papathanasopoulou et al., 2019).
 The retrieval of Essential Biodiversity Variables and Essential Ocean Variables through satellite observations is increasingly common, enabling comprehensive monitoring of entire ecosystems over extended time periods (Ratnarajah et al., 2023 ; Zoffoli et al., 2020).
 The Water Framework Directive (WFD : European-Commission, 2000) mandates the achievement and maintenance of “good ecological status” for all European waters, which necessitates a comprehensive understanding and monitoring of aquatic ecosystems, including coastal habitats like seagrass beds (Foden and Brazier, 2007 ; Nordlund et al., 2024 ; Zoffoli et al., 2021).